End-to-end SDK generation and publishing with GitHub Actions

 spec.json

-file. - If you are using a remote spec:
+If you're using a remote spec:

 specFilePath